jrocha-io/ansible-workstation/README.md

-# Ansible Workstation Setup
+# Forge My Machine

-An automated Linux/WSL workstation setup using Ansible to configure a complete development environment.
+An automated Linux or WSL workstation setup using Ansible.
 This playbook installs and configures essential development tools, GUI applications, and system settings optimized for multi-language development

 ## Features